Finding out you are pregnant can be an exciting and emotional time. But what if you’re dealing with an opioid addiction?

 New articles about addiction, treatment, and recovery sent directly to you!

-Reading Time: 7 minutes Millions of expectant mothers struggle with drug addiction during pregnancy despite harsh judgments.
-So naturally, their first fear is losing custody of their child due to
+Reading Time: 8 minutes Millions of expectant mothers have struggled with drug addiction during pregnancy despite harsh judgments.
+So naturally, their first fear is losing custody of their child due

 Reading Time: 6 minutes Using or abusing substances while breastfeeding may seem counterintuitive.
 But it can be difficult for a person in the grips of addiction to quit their